kbmackenzie/flump/README.md

-A simple tool for scraping full-size images from Fandom wiki pages' [image galleries][2].
+A simple tool for mass-downloading full-quality images from Fandom wiki pages' [image galleries][2].

-I created this tool because I wanted to save a lot of images from Fandom wiki image galleries, and clicking on each one + waiting for the [image lightbox][1] to open was too tiring.

-As it turns out, __most__ image scrapers online fail to scrape full-size images on Fandom because often the URL to the full-size image isn't present in the DOM at all **until** the [image lightbox][1] is opened—which requires user interaction.
+I created this tool because I wanted to save a lot of images from Fandom wiki image galleries, and had trouble mass-downloading them with regular image scraping tools.
+As it turns out, __most__ image scrapers online fail to scrape full-quality images on Fandom wiki page's image galleries because the URL to the full-quality version of a given image isn't present in the DOM at all **until** the [image lightbox][1] is opened—which requires user interaction.

 This tool gets around that limitation.
 It uses [puppeteer][3] and is designed to be **reliable**—*not* fast.